 batteries come in various sizes:

 14500 Rechargeable Li-ion Battery: These are smaller and are similar in size to a regular AA battery.
-NEVER assume if you light will operate on a regular throw-away AA alkaline battery that it will also take a 14500 rechargeable battery.
+If your light operates on a regular throw-away AA alkaline battery, NEVER ASSUME that it will also take a 14500 rechargeable battery.
 Always check the flashlight specifications.

 16340 Rechargeable Li-ion Battery: These are close in size to a CR123A/RCR123A battery BUT a 16340 battery is normally a little larger in length than the CR123A battery.
 MAJOR IMPORTANCE: voltages are normally different between these batteries.
 Again, always check the flashlight specs to understand which battery types and voltages the light will accept.

 18650 Rechargeable Li-ion Battery: These are larger in diameter and in length than a standard AA battery size.
 The 18650 Li-ion battery is an extremely popular battery source for today's flashlights since the 18650 battery carries so much power.
 Presently, 18650 battery sizes and styles can vary from one manufacturer to another.
 However, the battery industry is striving to standardize 18650 battery size.
 18650 batteries are generally 3.6/3.7 volts and have various mAh (milliamp) ratings.
 The mAh rating is solely for determining how often you will have to recharge your battery.
 The higher the mAh rating, the longer the run time between charges, generally speaking.
 18650 batteries are not designed to operate optimally in temperatures below freezing.